 The school seeks to engage its alumni, friends and supporters fully as lifelong learners, advocates and supporters who contribute to and benefit from connections to each other and to the School and collectively help to protect and guarantee the future of the School.
-Upon graduation, you will therefore become part of our alumni network and personal data about you will be transferred to our alumni database in order for us to be able to include you in the network and to communicate withyou.
+Upon graduation, you will therefore become part of our alumni network and personal data about you will be transferred to our If you believe that SSE has either violated privacy laws or your own privacy, you have the right to lodge a complaint with The Swedish Data Protection Authority, Datainspektionen.

+alumni database in order for us to be able to include you in the network and to communicate withyou.
 You can find more extensive information on how we process personal data relating to alumni on the SSE website and in this respect, the SSE deem to have a strong and, under applicable law referred to, legitimate interest in maintaining and nurturing the relationship with alumni.